flatpak/flatpak.github.io/source/faq.html.haml.markdown

   It can be, but it doesn't have to be.
 Since a desktop application would require quite extensive changes in order to be usable when run inside a container you will likely see flatpak mostly deployed as a convenient library bundling technology early on, with the sandboxing or containerization being phased in over time for most applications.
-In general though we try to avoid using the term container when speaking about flatpak is it tends to cause comparisons with Docker and Rocket, comparisons which quickly stops making technical sense due to the very different problem spaces these technologies tries to address.
+In general though we try to avoid using the term container when speaking about flatpak as it tends to cause comparisons with Docker and Rocket, comparisons which quickly stop making technical sense due to the very different problem spaces these technologies try to address.
 And thus we prefer using the term sandboxing.

   ### How does flatpak relate to freedesktop.org technologies such as desktop files and appstream metadata?